50 Best Nintendo DS Games of All Time

 3. Mario Kart DS

-The third bestselling Nintendo DS game of all time, Mario Kart DS was a hit in every sense of the word.
-The fact that it came with online play was just the beginning, although the online play aspect notoriously struggled at times.
+The third best selling Nintendo DS game of all time, Mario Kart DS was a hit in every sense of the word.
+The fact that it came with online play was just the beginning, as imperfect as it was.

 The game nonetheless brought to the DS everything players wanted in a fifth entry in a decade-old mascot racer franchise.
 Then it added 16 new tracks, 16 classic tracks, new items, and even a compulsory new battle mode.
 Mario Kart DS didn’t skimp on a thing, offering the same fundamentally fun experience with just the right amount of improvements.